Skip to main content

 Todd County, MinnesotaMesotrophic

 On the LakeGrade scale Big Birch Lake grades a B, with clarity at 13.0 ft and 25 µg/L of phosphorus placing it above the Minnesota median.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Mesotrophic conditions dominate at Big Birch Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 At 81 ft of maximum depth, Big Birch Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 Big Birch Lake covers 2,107 acres alongside 15.3 miles of shoreline, large enough that conditions can vary meaningfully between bays.
 Among the 17 graded lakes in Todd County, Big Birch Lake ranks 3 — in the top quartile locally.